are you in?

 Please tell us a little about what the money you’ve earned from your course has done for you.

-The biggest thing is that it has given me proof of concept enough for me to shoot for first milestone 100K+/mo (20 new students/mo).
+The biggest thing is that it has given me proof of concept enough for me to shoot for the first milestone of 100K+/mo (20 new students/mo).

 In addition to revenue are there any numbers you would like to share?